nhsengland/Gen_AI_Search_Evaluations/documents/DeepEval.md

 ### [G-Eval](https://docs.confident-ai.com/docs/metrics-llm-evals)

 G-Eval is a framework that uses LLMs with chain-of-thoughts (CoT) to evaluate LLM outputs based on **any** custom criteria.
-It is the most versatile metric offered by G-Eval.
+It is the most versatile metric offered by DeepEval.

 As demonstrated in this [paper](https://arxiv.org/abs/2303.16634), it is capable of evaluating almost any use case with human-like accuracy.

 As any custom criteria can be evaluated with G-Eval, it may be very useful for this project.

-**Should use use this metric?** Yes - this is very versatile, with a methodology backed by a scientific paper.It allows you to pass an input (Our question to the summariser), the actual output, the expected output and the context.
+**Should we use this metric?** Yes - this is very versatile, with a methodology backed by a scientific paper.
+It allows you to pass an input (Our question to the summariser), the actual output, the expected output and the context.

 ### [Summarisation](https://docs.confident-ai.com/docs/metrics-summarization)

-The summarization metric uses LLMs to determine whether your LLM (application) is generating factually correct summaries while including the necessary details from the original text.
-It is less versatile.
+The summarization metric uses LLMs to determine whether your LLM (application) is generating factually correct summaries while including the necessary details from the original text. #Add more explainer

-The score is calculated considering the alignment of the returned summary (are there hallucinations or contradicting text) and the coverage score (is all the necessary information from the original text included).
+The score is calculated by taking the lowest value of either the alignment or coverage score.
+Alignment measures whether the returned summary has any hallucinations or contradicting text, whilst the coverage score measures if all the necessary information from the original text is included.

-**Should use use this metric?** Maybe - it is not versatile, but simple to use.
+The coverage calculated by generating `n` questions from the reference text, then for each question, generating a 'yes', 'no' or 'I don't know' answer based on the summary.
+For alignment, `n` questions are again generated but this time from the summary, and answers are generated based on the original text.
+An article explaining the method can be found [here](https://www.confident-ai.com/blog/a-step-by-step-guide-to-evaluating-an-llm-text-summarization-task#calculating-alignment-score).

+Given up to 10 documents can be used per summary, we may need high `n` values to accurately measure the coverage.
+We might also always expect coverage to be lower than the alignment score as information will be missed more often than hallucinations occur.
+For this reason, we may want to split alignment and coverage scores.

+**Should use use this metric?** Maybe, this is a good general summary metric.
+However, given the number of documents which feed into the summary we may wish to split teh alignment and coverage score up, possibly using G-Eval.

 ### [Faithfulness](https://docs.confident-ai.com/docs/metrics-faithfulness)